tomzheng77/unsloth-challenges/submit/README.md

 # Problem B

 I used the `accelerate` library to spin up two subprocesses in the notebook.
-I converted the Params4bit to use float32 to the storage_dtype using a custom triton kernel This allowed the LlamaAttention and LlamaMlp to be wrapped in one module
+I converted the Params4bit to float32 (as the storage_dtype) using a custom triton kernel This allowed the LlamaAttention and LlamaMLP to be wrapped in one FSDP module each (as all their inner params are float32) Therefore modules such as LlamaMLP can be torch.compile(d)

 # Problem C

-I made sure torch compile works using the following ideas

-- Monkey patching ??? is required to avoid the CUDA calls
-- Monkey patch forward is to avoid calling Params4bit.t
+I monkey patched the dequantize function to use what was developed for part A.
+Then I monkey patched the 4bit forward function to avoid referencing Params4bit.data, which confuses it

 # Problem E

-Following the idea in described in the original notebook
+I followed the ideas discussed in the puzzles notebook, reducing VRAM by 50%